 Next to the registration form an image of the catalog that the customer will eventually receive.

 Are you satisfied with your landing page?
 Then press "Next".
 You will now enter a summary screen to check everything.
 Is everything in the screen correct?
 Then you can activate the landing page.

 Great, you have your landing page!
 All you need to do now is set up a follow-up action so that people actually get their catalog in the mailbox.
 Luckily, you used the tag 'richmond-catalog'.
 That will come in handy now!
 Create a trigger by clicking on new trigger.
 What you're going to do now is create a trigger for all the people who have been tagged 'richmond-catalog'.
 You do that as the following example:

 As you can see above, after 1 hour after they signed up for the whitepaper, all the people will actually get the whitepaper in their inbox.
 That's the only rule you need to set.
 Next, you create your e=mail.
 In the email, you clearly create a button where you put a PDF file behind it.

 This way, people will get your email containing the promised whitepaper.
-The email from purewonen looks like this:
+My email looks like this: